Path to Recovery

 Recovery

 Once the patient has finished their rehab program, they can begin the final step of recovery.
 In truth, this step can last a long time.
-Living without substance abuse after being addicted takes strength and skill, two things you will gain by attending a professional rehab program.
+Living without substance abuse after being addicted takes strength and skill, which are two things you will gain by attending a professional rehab program.
 In addition, many individuals turn back to treatment or other options over the course of their long-term recovery.

-• Booster sessions are an option for aftercare, allowing a patient to revisit their treatment center a certain number of times after their general rehab program has ended.
+Aftercare options can be varied, and depending on your needs, you may want to choose one to help you navigate your recovery.
+Booster sessions are an option for aftercare, allowing a patient to revisit their treatment center a certain number of times after their general rehab program has ended.

-• Being a part of a support group can help you immensely during your recovery, as you will strengthen your social support system and continue using the lessons you received in treatment (NIDA).
+Many individuals choose support groups as an aftercare option, including 12-step programs like Narcotics Anonymous or non-12-step options like SMART Recovery.
+Being a part of a support group can help you immensely during your recovery, as you will strengthen your social support system and continue using the lessons you received in treatment.
+Some individuals also choose to stay in a sober living home, which is a facility in which residents pay rent and can live in a drug-and-alcohol-free environment.

 Recovery isn’t just about aftercare, though.
 It’s about living your life in a new way, one that encourages healthy choices and discourages relapse.
-Of course, relapse is always a possibility, which you must remember in order to safely navigate your recovery.
+Of course, relapse is always a possibility, which you must remember to safely navigate your recovery.
 If you do relapse (or feel like you might), it is important to seek help from a friend, a family member, a doctor, etc. You may even want to attend another treatment program to refamiliarize yourself with the lessons of rehab.

-The important thing to remember is you can get to a better place in your life if you work hard and choose professional treatment over substance abuse.
-The path to recovery is long and winding, and sometimes, you may take a step or two backwards.
+The important thing to remember is that you can get to a better place in your life if you work hard and choose professional treatment over substance abuse.
+The path to recovery is long and winding, and sometimes, you may take a step or two backward.
 But if you stay focused and remember why you are motivated to quit, you can create a better life for yourself starting today.

 Get Help Now

 The first step, though, is to seek help.
 Without professional treatment, it is extremely difficult to create the kind of recovery you want.
-Let us help you begin your life anew by calling 800-934-1582(Who Answers?) today and speaking with a treatment advisor.
+Let us help you begin your life anew by calling 800-934-1582(Sponsored) today and speaking with a treatment advisor.
 We will match you with the best rehab option for your current needs.
 Call today.

 the Take-Away